 - Transfer the chicken to a cutting board and let it rest for at least 10 minutes before cutting.

-- In a blender or food processor, add the raw cashew nuts along with 2 cups of water.
+- In a blender or food processor, add 40 grams raw cashew nuts along with 2 cups of water.
 Puree until smooth and milk-like in color.

 - When the tomato mixture is done caramelizing turn off the heat and add the cashew nut milk, whisking it together.

 - Pass the sauce through a wire strainer into a saucepan, pressing on the solids with a silicone spatula to get as much sauce through as you can.

-- Cut the chicken into large chunks and add it to the pot with the sauce along with the salt, fenugreek leaves and garam masala.
+- Cut the chicken into large chunks and add it to the pot with the sauce along with 1 teaspoon salt, 1 teaspoon dried fenugreek leaves and 1 teaspoons garam masala.
 Simmer this for 6-8 minutes over medium heat until the chicken is cooked through.

-- Add the cream and stir together and then turn the heat off.
+- Add ⅓ cup heavy cream and stir together and then turn the heat off.
 Plate the butter chicken and drizzle a little extra cream on top.
 Garnish with some cilantro leaves.